lcrocker/ojpoker/README.md

 .msgpack files that are not checked into the repo, so those must be built before any tests will run.
 Go to the `data` directory and run the `packall.ts` script to build these files before doing anything else.

+There are also some source code files built by scripts, but these are checked into the repo so you can build all the code without having to generate them.
+If you do install Deno to run the scripts, the script `clean_build_all.ts` at the root will remove all previously generated files and rebuild them.

 <https://dart.dev> \
 <https://rust-lang.org> \